 There are plenty of ways to go about this, but as long as they grab the hiring manager’s attention and makes them want to read further, you can’t go wrong.

-Let’s look at an example of a great account manager cover letter opening:
+Here's a great sales account manager cover letter example opening: